openl2m/openl2m/docs/introduction.rst

 * using command templates and validated fields and pick lists, commands to run on the device can be defined with some amount of user input.
 * switch **device import via csv files**, or fully programmable import via Python scripts.
 * switches can be Read-Only.
-* support for Cisco, HP-Procurve, HP-Comware and generic switches.
+* support for Cisco, HPE-AosCx, HPE-Aruba/Procurve, HPE-Comware, Netgear, Arista, and generic switches.
 * *show recent log entries* for properly configured Cisco switches.
 * configurable links on the switch, or interfaces to external tools such as an NMS.
 * configurable menus.